hannesmannerheim/qvitter/README.md

 3. Add `addPlugin('Qvitter');` to your /config.php file.

+4. It's highly recommended to use the StoreRemoteMedia plugin.
+It will cache attachments from remote instances locally and make them appear in the streams.
+Add `addPlugin('StoreRemoteMedia');` to your /config.php file.
+(Only available in newer GNU social)

-4. There are settings in QvitterPlugin.php, but for easy updates, put them in config.php instead.
+5. There are settings in QvitterPlugin.php, but for easy updates, put them in config.php instead.
 Example:

 ````
 // Qvitter-settings